12.4 C

 – Immerse in the Royal Heritage and Stunning History of Rosersberg Palace

-Discover the majestic charm of Rosersberg Palace, nestled in the picturesque municipality of Sigtuna.
-Just 40 km north of Stockholm, this Swedish royal gem stands proudly on the shores of Lake Mälaren.
-Surrounded by captivating palace gardens and expansive parkland, it offers an enchanting atmosphere that beckons visitors to immerse themselves in its rich history.
+Located in the picturesque municipality of Sigtuna, just 40 km north of Stockholm, Rosersberg Palace stands majestically on the shores of Lake Mälaren.
+This Swedish royal gem is surrounded by captivating palace gardens and expansive parkland, offering an enchanting atmosphere.

-Dating back to the 1630s, Rosersberg Palace boasts a rich heritage marked by expansions and renovations.
-It has served as a cherished summer retreat for generations of the Swedish royal family.
-Over the centuries, it has witnessed numerous historical events and royal celebrations.
-King Carl XIV Johan and Queen Desideria were the last royals to inhabit the palace in the early 1800s, leaving an indelible mark on its storied history.
+Built in the 1630s by the Oxenstierna family, Rosersberg Palace became a royal residence in 1762 when it was given to Duke Karl (later King Karl XIII), the younger brother of Gustav III.
+Over the centuries, it has served as a cherished summer retreat for generations of the Swedish royal family.
+King Carl XIV Johan and Queen Desideria were the last royals to inhabit the palace in the early 1800s, leaving a lasting legacy.

 A living museum